In This Article

 Cost: ₹25 onwards (per litre)

-Emulsion paint is the best for home interiors, then consider emulsion.
+If you are wondering which paint is the best for home interiors, then consider emulsion.
 It is among the most popular house paint colours that you can use.
 It is essentially water-based, so it does not have the problem of having any odour.
 Moreover, it is much more durable than distemper because it comprises acrylic or vinyl to make it long-lasting, making it the best paint for interior walls.
-Another useful feature of emulsion paint is that you can clean stains on walls (at least to a certain extent) with a wet cloth.
+Another useful feature of emulsion paint colours for home interiors is that you can clean stains on walls (at least to a certain extent) with a wet cloth.
 Additionally, it is available in a number of finishes like satin, silk, eggshell and matte.

 Cost: ₹160 onwards (per litre)

 Wondering which paint is the best for walls?
 Lustre home colour paint is a good option.
 It is essentially solvent-based paint that has a sheen or gleam.
 Its high durability makes it the best paint for interior walls in India.
 Another positive feature of this paint is that it is stain-resistant (to varying degrees depending on what variant of the paint you use).
 But on the flip side, it has a strong odour that might take weeks to subside.

 Cost: ₹400 onwards (per litre)

 Enamel is among the best house paint colours in the market.
 Enamel paint has a hard, glossy and opaque finish that is a result of its chemical composition.
 This paint is usually used to coat metallic surfaces.
-However, it can also be used to paint walls that bear tough conditions.
+However, it can also be used to paint walls in spaces of rough use.
 For example, kitchen walls can be painted with enamel paint because it is resistant to heat, water and stains.

-It also makes sense to paint balcony walls with this type of paint so that the color doesn’t fade with exposure to sunlight and rain.
-It is also a good idea to paint moisture exposed bathroom doors in enamel.
-Traditionally, this is a solvent-based paint, but you can also find water-based variants.
+It also makes sense to paint the wall of the balcony in your home with enamel paint colours so that it doesn’t fade with exposure to sunlight and rain.
+It is also a good idea to paint moisture-exposed bathroom doors in enamel.
+Traditionally, this is a solvent-based paint, but you can also find water-based variants now.

 Cost: ₹70 onwards (per litre)

-These paints are different from the normal/flat paints by virtue of their composition; they are denser and have more molecules of color.
-You can achieve wall texture by using these paints with tools such as brushes, sponges, spatulas etc. These water-based paints can last long if you maintain them properly.
+These paint colours for home interiors are different from the normal/flat paints by virtue of their composition; they are denser and have more molecules of colour.
+You can achieve wall texture by using these house painting designs and colours with tools such as brushes, sponges, spatulas etc. These water-based paints can last long if you maintain them properly.

 Cost: ₹600 onwards (per litre)